jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 ### 34 Warrant may be issued if summons cannot be served
 (1) This section applies if a charging document has been filed and a summons has been issued under section 28, 29, or 33 that has not been served on the defendant.
-(2) If the summons relates to a category 1 offence, a District Court Judge may issue a warrant to arrest the defendant and bring him or her before a District Court if the Judge is satisfied that reasonable efforts have been made to serve the summons on the defendant.
+(2) If the summons relates to a category 1 offence, a District Court Judge may issue a warrant to arrest the defendant and bring him or her before the District Court if the Judge is satisfied that reasonable efforts have been made to serve the summons on the defendant.
-(3) If the summons relates to a category 2, 3, or 4 offence, a judicial officer or Registrar may issue a warrant to arrest the defendant and bring him or her before a District Court if the judicial officer or Registrar is satisfied that reasonable efforts have been made to serve the summons on the defendant.
+(3) If the summons relates to a category 2, 3, or 4 offence, a judicial officer or Registrar may issue a warrant to arrest the defendant and bring him or her before the District Court if the judicial officer or Registrar is satisfied that reasonable efforts have been made to serve the summons on the defendant.

 ### Subpart 3 — Court dealing with proceeding before trial or transfer for trial

 ### 35 Court dealing with proceeding before trial or transfer for trial: categories 1 to 3
-(1) The proceeding for a category 1 offence before the trial must be heard and determined in the District Court in which the charging document was filed.
+(1) The proceeding for a category 1 offence before the trial must be heard and determined in the District Court at the place where the charging document was filed.
-(2) Subject to section 75, the proceeding for a category 2 or 3 offence before the trial must be heard and determined in the District Court in which the charging document was filed.
+(2) Subject to section 75, the proceeding for a category 2 or 3 offence before the trial must be heard and determined in the District Court at the place where the charging document was filed.
 (3) This section is subject to—
   (a) section 114(2); and
-  (b) any order made under section 4A of the District Courts Act 1947 or under section 157 of this Act; and (c) section 139.
+  (b) any order made under section 72 of the District Court Act 2016 or under section 157 of this Act; and (c) section 139.

 ### 36 Court dealing with proceeding before transfer for trial: category 4
-(1) A defendant's first appearance in court for a category 4 offence before the proceeding is transferred under subsection (2) must be in the District Court in which the charging document was filed.
+(1) A defendant's first appearance in court for a category 4 offence before the proceeding is transferred under subsection (2) must be in the District Court at the place where the charging document was filed.
 (2) On the adjournment of the proceeding after the defendant's first appearance in court the court must transfer the proceeding to the High Court.
 (3) This section is subject to—
   (a) section 191; and
-  (b) any order made under section 4A of the District Courts Act 1947 or under section 157 of this Act.
+  (b) any order made under section 72 of the District Court Act 2016 or under section 157 of this Act.

 ## Part 3 — Procedure before trial